-The data on GHG emissions are calculated based on widely recognised standards, including but not limited to, The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards issued by the World Resources Institute and the World Business Council for Sustainable Development, How to prepare an ESG report - Appendix 2: Reporting Guidance on Environmental KPIs issued by of the Stock Exchange of Hong Kong Limited, the Notice on the Management of GHG Emissions Reporting for Power Generation Sector from 2023 to 2025 published by the Ministry of Ecology and Environment of the PRC, the Fifth and the Sixth Assessment Report of IPCC.
+2. The Group accounts for 100% of the GHG emissions from operations over which it has operational control.
+The data on GHG emissions are calculated based on widely recognised standards, including but not limited to, The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards issued by the World Resources Institute and the World Business Council for Sustainable Development, How to prepare an ESG report - Appendix 2: Reporting Guidance on Environmental KPIs issued by the Stock Exchange of Hong Kong Limited, the Notice on the Release of the 2022 Greenhouse Gas Emissions Factor for Electricity and the Notice on the Management of GHG Emissions Reporting for Power Generation Sector from 2023 to 2025 published by the Ministry of Ecology and Environment of the PRC, and the global warming potentials outlined in the Sixth Assessment Report of the IPCC.